TshiamoM03/medical-aid-ml-projects/README.md

-# Medical Aid ML Projects
+# Medical Aid Data Analytics Projects
-These projects were completed as part of a postgraduate data analytics module.
 The work is based on a fictional South African medical aid provider seeking to use data analytics and machine learning to improve business decision-making and customer outcomes.
-Publicly available datasets from Kaggle and scraped customer reviews were used to simulate real-world business scenarios.
+Publicly available (syntehtic) datasets from Kaggle and scraped Google reviews were used to simulate real-world business scenarios.

 Each notebook follows a data analytics workflow including:
-- Exploratory data analysis
+- Exploratory data analysis (statistical analysis and visualisation)
 - Data cleaning and preprocessing
 - Feature engineering and selection
 - Hyperparameter tuning
-- Model training and testing
+- ML Model training and testing
 - Model evaluation and performance analysis

 ---